ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra.md

 ```

 ## Deployment on ICP
 You need a Kubernetes ICP cluster.
-Then use the yaml config files under charts folder to configure a Service to cassandra is exposed externally, create static persistence volume and statefulSet to deploy cassandra images.
+Then use the yaml config files under `deployment` folder to configure a Service to expose cassandra externally, create static persistence volume and statefulSet to deploy cassandra images.
+The service is using
 * Connect to ICP.
 We are using one namespace called 'greencompute'
 * create cassandra service